 Use old paper bags and envelopes to make hand puppets.
 Draw faces on them or stick things on to make your own characters.
 Get the puppets to 'talk' to each other or to you and your child.

-Encourage your child to walk with you (you may want to use reins for safety) as soon as they can.
+Encourage your child to walk with you as soon as they can (hold hands, or even use 'reins' for safety).
 It might slow you down, but it's a great way for both of you to get some exercise.

 From 24 months